SocialSkyInc/docker-gluster/README.md

-# GlusterFS server pod
+GlusterFS server pod for OpenShift 3.

-## Creating GlusterFS server pod
+# Creating GlusterFS server pod

+Edit scc.yml, replace YOUR_USERNAME with your login account, then

 ```
-# Edit scc.yml, replace YOUR_USERNAME with your login account
 oc create -f scc.yml

-# Create Glusterfs server pod
 oc create -f glusterd.json

-# Create service
 oc create -f service.json
 ```

-Once your service is created, run `oc get service glusterd`, replace `#SERVICE_IP#` with your service ip in `endpoints.json`.
+Once your service is created, run `oc get service glusterd`, you will get an IP of your service, replace `#SERVICE_IP#` with this IP in `endpoints.json`, then create an endpoint.

-Assume your service ip is `172.30.172.117`
+Assume your service ip is `172.30.172.117`, then:

 ```
 sed -i s/#SERVICE_IP#/172.30.172.117/ endpoints.json
 oc create -f endpoints.json
 ```

-### Verifying GlusterFS server pod status
+## Verifying GlusterFS server pod is functional

-Once you have your server pod created, run `oc exec glusterd -- gluster volume status testvol details`, when you see `Status: Started`, your server is functional.
+Once you have your server pod created, run `oc exec glusterd -- gluster volume status testvol details`, you should see `Status: Started`.
+If you haven't seen it, wait a short time until it's successfully deployed.

-## Create Persistent Volume and Claim
+# Creating Persistent Volume and Claim

 ```
 oc create -f pv-rwo.json